komorebidev/time/README.md

-# time
+# Worklog
-A dedicated repository for recording daily tasks and achievements throughout 2026.
-This serves as a track record and worklog.
+A dedicated repository for recording daily tasks.
+This serves as a worklog.

-Click on the month "md" files to view.
+Click on the year and corresponding month "md" file to view.